m3g/MolSimToolkit.jl/docs/src/plotting_style.md

 # Plotting style

-This package provides a simple type to overload the default plotting styles of `Plots`, such that figure that are prettier (in our oppinion) are produced.
+This package provides a simple type to overload the default plotting styles of `Plots`, such figures that are prettier (in our oppinion) are produced.
 To use the style, add `MolSimStyle` as the first argument of the plotting functions.

 In brief, use the `Plots` plotting functions with, for example: